byik/vfa-placement-portal/README.md

 * Clone this repository `git clone https://github.com/lowe0292/vfa-placement-portal.git`.
 * Run `vagrant up` inside the newly created directory. (the first time you run Vagrant it will fetch the virtual box image which is ~300mb.
 So this could take some time)
 * Vagrant will now use Puppet to provision the devbox (this could take a few minutes)
-* Point "devbox" and any other vhosts to `192.168.3.3` in your hosts file of your OS. e.g. `192.168.3.3 devbox myproject.dev myotherproject.dev [ANY-OTHER-HOST]`
+* Point "devbox" and any other vhosts to `192.168.3.3` in your hosts file of your OS. e.g. `192.168.3.3 devbox myproject.dev myotherproject.dev [HOSTNAME]`
 * Now just clone/copy your Laravel projects into `www/[HOSTNAME]` and open http://[HOSTNAME] in your browser. **Done!**

 ## Shared Folders